techidaily/site-buynow-marvelous/source/_posts/ultimate-selection-elite-240hz-gaming-screens-leading-202n3-tech-trends.md

  If your gaming PC can drive 240fps in your favorite games, a [240Hz monitor can be worth it](https://snapchat-videos.techidaily.com/2024-approved-elevate-snapchat-snaps-with-customizable-user-voices/).
 You will experience fluid gaming, and even general computer usage will feel smoother.
 It’s also a good idea if you plan to keep your monitor for a long time.
 Plus, for competitive gamers, it’s a no-brainer.
 But if you have a mid-range PC or play titles on which even the highest-end PC can’t drive 240fps, it’s better to stick with a 120Hz or 144Hz monitor.

-### Can the human eye perceive 240Hz?

- The human eye can perceive a 240Hz refresh rate.
-While the ability to perceive varies from person to person, [a study has shown](https://screen-recording.techidaily.com/updated-perfecting-video-cuts-the-role-of-visual-callouts-in-edits/) humans can see up to 500Hz refresh rate under the right conditions.
-Frequent exposure to high refresh rate content also increases a person’s ability to notice higher refresh rates.
-As a result, gamers are often most attuned to notice 240Hz and higher refresh rates.

 <!-- affiliate ads begin -->
 <a href="https://appsumo.8odi.net/c/5597632/2144287/7443" target="_top" id="2144287">
   <img src="//a.impactradius-go.com/display-ad/7443-2144287" border="0" alt="https://techidaily.com" width="600" height="90"/>